Skip to main content

 [Error] [CredentialProvider]Device flow authentication failed.
 User was presented with device flow, but didn't react within 90 seconds.

 When running in the pipeline, PowerShell switches to the device flow to authenticate.
-To be honest, I don’t know the exact reason for such behavior as of now, and I can only assume that is might be related to the way NuGet authentication plugin works.
+To be honest, I don’t know the exact reason for such behavior as of now, but I can only assume that it might be related to the way the NuGet authentication plugin works.

-What is strange, after a few unsuccessful attempts, the cmdlet manages to complete authentication and register the repository.
-However, this still negatively impacts the build process in terms of increasing the overall pipeline run time.
+Strangely, after a few unsuccessful attempts, the cmdlet manages to complete authentication and register the repository.
+However, this still negatively impacts the build process by increasing the overall pipeline run time.

-To mitigate this issue, a workaround is to switch from using Register-PSRepository to a more versatile Register-PackageSource.
-Apart from that, you can use the ‘System.AccessToken’ variable to authenticate a pipeline to a private Azure Artifacts feed so that to not worry about PAT expiration.
+A workaround for that issue is switching from the Register-PSRepository to a more versatile Register-PackageSource.
+Apart from that, you can use the ‘System.AccessToken’ variable to authenticate a pipeline to a private Azure Artifacts feed so that you do not worry about PAT expiration.
 For example, to register a private repository:

-After implementing that workaround, the PowerShell cmdlets execute without any exceptions or errors, and you can register your private PowerShell repository on a build agent and install the module your build process depends on.
+After implementing that workaround, the PowerShell cmdlets execute without any exceptions or errors.
+You can register your private PowerShell repository on a build agent and install the module your build process depends on.